 The Aerospace College and Career Exploration and Selection System (ACCESS) is our program for teens and young adults ages 14-21.
 Using our Explore Aerospace series topics, we provide an introduction to our six core topics: Aeronautics, Airframe & Powerplant, Solar System, Commercial Space Travel, Drones and Robotics.

-Students will spend 10 hours learning about each of the six topics onsite at our NE Portland site, online, and through the Kerbal Space Program, an immersive educational video game encompassing aerospace technology.
+Students will spend 10 hours learning about each of the six topics onsite at one of our locations, online, and through the Kerbal Space Program, an immersive educational video game encompassing aerospace technology.
+If you are between 14 and 21 years old and want to apply for Fall 2022 please follow this link.

 ACCESS provides informal Career & Technical Education (CTE) through our applied engineering curriculum that includes developing skills that are universally applicable across multiple trades, such as learning to read plans, riveting, measuring, fitting, electrical systems, engine systems, etc. Our structure is intended to prepare the whole student for a career, focusing on soft skills that are necessary for most careers regardless of industry.
 In addition, our locations and business partners integrate into our program the opportunity for on-the-job exposure to all aspects of the Aerospace Industry.
 Our program introduces students to a wide range of skills and competencies both specific to the industry and generalized for success in any field, equipping them for continued education toward a well-paying, self-sustaining career.